Asymptotically Improved Circuit for $d$-ary Grover's Algorithm with Advanced Decomposition of $n$-qudit Toffoli Gate: Conclusion

 \section{Conclusion}

-In this work, we have proposed a novel approach to decompose a generalized $n$-qudit Toffoli gate into $2$-qudit gates with logarithmic depth without using any ancilla qudit.
-We have shown an instance of $8$-qudit Toffoli gate decomposition to establish the logarithmic depth as an example.
-We have given a comparative study to establish that our approach is better than the existing state-of-the-art ones.
-We have also shown that Grover's algorithm can be implemented in any $d$-ary quantum system with the proposed $n$-qudit Toffoli gate to get the advantage of optimized depth as compared to earlier approaches.
+In this work, we have proposed a novel approach to decompose a generalized $n$-qudit Toffoli gate into two-qudit gates with logarithmic depth without using any ancilla qudit.
+We have shown an instance of $8$-qudit Toffoli gate decomposition to establish the logarithmic depth as an example in Section \ref{section3a}.
+We have given a comparative study to establish that our approach is better than the existing state-of-the-art ones in Table \ref{tab:n_controlled} in Section \ref{section3b}, where it has been shown that the constant factor of gate-count from 13 to 2 for single Toffoli decomposition for $n$-qubit Toffoli gate.
+We have also shown that Grover's algorithm can be implemented in any $d$-ary quantum system with the proposed $n$-qudit Toffoli gate to get the advantage of optimized logarithmic depth as compared to earlier approaches as shown in Table \ref{tab:grover-d} in Section \ref{section3b}.
 Using our novel proposed decomposition of $n$-qudit Toffoli gate, any quantum algorithm can be optimized that employs generalized Toffoli gate.
-Finally, we have studied the effect of leakage error on this decomposition technique.
-Our study shows that the decomposition is more fallible to the erasure model of leakage noise than the unitary model.
-Nevertheless, for low error probability, the gate can operate with high fidelity.
+Finally, we have studied the effect of different error models on this decomposition technique.
+Our study shows that the few gates in higher dimensional quantum systems which are used in the proposed decomposition, are prone to more errors.
+Nevertheless, as we have obtained asymptotically improved gate count and circuit depth, leading to low total error probability, the gates can operate with high fidelity as compared to state-of-the art works in FIG. \ref{fig:success} of Section \ref{prob_success}.

-\begin{acks} The first author acknowledges the support by the Grant No. 09/028(0987)/2016-EMR-I from CSIR, Govt. of India. \end{acks}